AaaaaAAaaaAAAaaAAAAaAAAAA!!! (Force = Mass x Acceleration) Review

 DescriptionDive from a skyscraper.
 Spray paint buildings.
 Flip off protesters.
 AWESOME!

-Owlchemy Labs (creators of hit indie title Snuggle Truck) brings Dejobaan Games' award-winning PC title to iOS.
+Owlchemy Labs (creators of hit indie titles Snuggle Truck and Jack Lumber) brings Dejobaan Games' award-winning PC title to iOS.

 The jumps you make from buildings floating above Boston, Massachusetts are all about style and timing.
 You perform stunts, weaving around the bustling City for points, making split-second decisions: do you snake around those girders to earn a dozen "kisses," or glide along the side of that steel super-skyscraper for massive "hugs"?